HTML Gaming for Core Gamers

 This blew my mind, but the secret sauce wasn't in the prize or the swag they gave away.
 It was simple once I saw the booth: Gamers care about games, not the technology.
 It's a web-based game, but that totally didn't matter because they playing Centipede, a classic Atari favourite.
 They could play Missile Command, one of my personal favourites.
 At end of the day it was the quality of the game, not the technology that they were worried about.

-Sure, I’ve had plenty of conversation with gamers about technology and what can do this, and how something is more powerful than that, but really if the game is great the gamer looks past the weaknesses in the technology and plays the game.
-Regardless of whether its natively installed, has high preforming graphics code, or if it’s just JavaScript and and HTML canvas element.
-At the end of the day it’s about whether or not it’s a great game or not.
+Sure, I've had plenty of conversation with gamers about technology and what can do this, and how something is more powerful than that, but really if the game is great the gamer looks past the weaknesses in the technology and plays the game.
+Regardless of whether its natively installed, has high preforming graphics code, or if it's just JavaScript and and HTML canvas element.
+At the end of the day it's about whether ror not it's a great game or not.

 The IE team looked past all the questions we hear daily and just put a great game powered by open standards and said: "Hey!
 Come here and play that game you like from the 80's".
 The gamers respond with, "Okay".
 How awesome is that?